How to Act After a Break-Up: 5 Things to Remember

 You can help heal your heartbreak, but only when you want to get over the pain.

 Posted Aug 23, 2013

-What we never believe at the end of a meaningful relationship--however long its duration--is that we can change the habits we've developed surrounding our love, desire, or simple focus on other person.
-We can get over heartbreak, however, and it is precisely those old habits from our previous failed relationship we have to discipline ourselves to break.
+What we never believe at the end of a meaningful relationship—however long its duration—is that we can change the habits we've developed surrounding our love, desire, or simple focus on the other person.
+We can get over heartbreak, however, and it is precisely those old habits from our previous, failed relationship which we have to discipline ourselves to break.

 1. Put the photographs away.
 Delete (yes, permanently) the loving messages.
 No Facebook stalking of the love object or his/her new love object.
-Put your phone and computer on some kind of psychological breath-alizer: no typing or calls after 10 pm or on weekends to anybody, if necessary.
+Put your phone and computer on some kind of psychological breathalyzer: no typing or calls after 10 p.m. or on weekends to anybody, if necessary.

 You can survive the worst of love's lacerations, but only if you stop playing with heartache's open wounds and peeling your emotional blisters.

-And here's the really interesting part: organizing your time so that you are NOT thinking only about romance and happiness creates the groundwork for the possibility you migh achieve both.
-And isn't that you want and deserve?
+And here's the really interesting part: Organizing your time so that you are not thinking only about romance and happiness creates the groundwork for the possibility you might achieve both.
+And isn't that what you want and deserve?